richmondwong/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a single-page homage capturing the essence of Twitter (much in the same way there are tribute watches to such classics as the Rolex Submariner, Omega Speedmaster and Cartier Tank).

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter uses HTML, CSS, JS, jQuery and AJAX for the front-end, and  Node, Express and MongoDB for the back-end.

 ## Getting Started